QuantumKraken/Snake-Eternal/README.md

 Then click "upload".
 Some troubleshooting may be required.

-The source code from Visual Studio can be found in source. [source/](source)
+The source code from Visual Studio can be found in the [source/](source) directory.

 # License
-Copyright 2020 Zachariah Weber, Alixander Richards-Thompson, Clayton Walhstrom
+Copyright 2020 Zachariah Weber, Alixander Richards-Thompson, Clayton Wahlstrom

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: